syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-ASP-NET-Core.md

 ## Creating a PDF document with image

-You can load image stream from local files on disk and draw the images through [DrawImage](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfGraphics.html#Syncfusion_Pdf_Graphics_PdfGraphics_DrawImage_Syncfusion_Pdf_Graphics_PdfImage_System_Single_System_Single_) method of the [PdfGrphics](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfGraphics.html) class.
+Load image stream from the local files on disk and draw the images through the [DrawImage](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfGraphics.html#Syncfusion_Pdf_Graphics_PdfGraphics_DrawImage_Syncfusion_Pdf_Graphics_PdfImage_System_Single_System_Single_) method of the [PdfGrphics](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfGraphics.html) class.
 The following code example shows how to create a PDF document with an image.

 {% highlight c# tabtitle="C#" %}